Aberdeen Kittybrewster railway station

 Aberdeen Kittybrewster station opened on 20 September 1854 to serve the Great North of Scotland Railway main line to Keith.
-It closed to passengers in 1856 once opened and (on the link to the Aberdeen Railway.
+It closed to passengers in 1856 once and (on the link to the Aberdeen Railway) opened.
 The track remains in use as a freight siding for the docks.

 The station was 19 ch south of the junction between the main line and the branch line to the docks, near where the A96 Powis Terrace now crosses the line.